-Patio blocks and pavers let you add function and design to your landscape.
-Learn about the different types you can use to build retaining walls, fire pits, planting beds, walkways, patios and other hardscape projects.
+Wall blocks, pavers and edging stones let you add function and design to your landscape.
+Learn about the products you can use to build retaining walls, fire pits, planting beds, walkways, patios and other hardscape projects.

-Decorative, precast concrete blocks replicate the look of stones or bricks in a variety of sizes, textures and colors.
-Collections — different types of blocks that share a style — allow you to tie projects together with a similar look.
-For example, you can create a raised planting bed using wall blocks that coordinate with pavers you use to build a patio or pathway.
-Collections give your outdoor space a connected, designed look.
+Concrete wall blocks, pavers and edging stones replicate the look of stones or bricks in a variety of sizes, textures and colors.
+Collections that share a style allow you to tie projects together with a similar look.
+For example, you can create a raised planting bed using wall blocks that coordinate with pavers used to build a patio and walkway.
+Collections give your outdoor space an integrated, designed look.

-Precast hardscaping products have uniform sizes, which simplify planning, and are relatively easy to install and maintain.
+Precast hardscaping products have uniform sizes — which simplify planning — and are relatively easy to install and maintain.
 They're designed to require minimal or no cutting during installation.
-If you need to cut the material, you need a brick chisel and engineer's hammer or — for projects that require a lot of cuts — a power saw with a diamond blade.
+If you need to cut the material, you can do it with a mason's chisel and drilling hammer or — for projects that require a lot of cuts — a power saw with a blade designed to cut concrete.

 You may see notations of "common" or "nominal" measurements in addition to the actual dimensions of the products.
 The slightly smaller, actual dimensions represent the physical measurements of the product — use these when calculating the blocks, pavers or stones you need for a project.

-Before beginning a project, make sure you're aware of building codes or homeowner association rules that might apply to your work.
+Make sure you're aware of building codes and homeowner association rules that might apply to your work.

 These products can be heavy.
 Enlist a helper and have your materials delivered.

 Purchase 10% more blocks, pavers or stones than your estimate.
 The excess should account for breakage, material you need to cut and replacements for future repairs.